Next Semester Starting February 7

 Head Teacher and Program Coordinator

-My name is Jordan Mittler and I am currently a Sophomore at the Ramaz Upper School in Manhattan, graduating in 2022.
-I am the director and founder of Mittler Senior Technology, a program that offers free technology education to seniors.
+My name is Jordan Mittler and I am currently a junior at the Ramaz Upper School in Manhattan, graduating in 2022.
+I am the director and founder of Mittler Senior Technology, a program that offers professional technology education to seniors.
 I am a passionate pianist, movie producer, and technology enthusiast.
 My goal is to change the lives of seniors in a way they never thought possible through the use of simple technology.
-My affiliations are Congregation Kehilath Jeshrun, The Ramaz School, The UJA Federation of New York, The Jewish Week’s 36 Under 36, Teen Vogue, Tivity Health, Health eVillages, Knowledge @ Wharton High School, The Wharton Global Youth Program, NASDAQ, CBS, Ny1, Expressions by Wallgreens, NPR News, WBUR Kind World, The Today Show with Hoda and Jenna, WCBS 880 Radio, and CNN .
+My affiliations include Congregation Kehilath Jeshrun, The Ramaz School, The UJA Federation of New York, The Jewish Week’s 36 Under 36, Teen Vogue, Tivity Health, Health eVillages, Knowledge @ Wharton High School, The Wharton Global Youth Program, NASDAQ, CBS, Ny1, Expressions by Wallgreens, NPR News, WBUR Kind World, The Today Show with Hoda and Jenna, WCBS 880 Radio, CNN, and NBC New York.